 This is a shameless example of me topping toast with Delicious Things I Like to Eat.
 Can you blame me?
 Butter, leeks and white beans--it's a pretty winning combination.
-Finished with a thin slice of fruity, aged Gouda and some lemon zest, it's not terrible. - cristinasciarra
+Finished with a thin slice of fruity, aged Gouda and some lemon zest, it's not terrible. —Cristina Sciarra

-- Meanwhile, drain the white beans.
-When the leeks are almost done, add them to the pan and heat through.
-After a few minutes, remove the pan from the heat and stir in the lemon juice.
+If you are using canned white beans, drain and rinse them.
+When the leeks are almost done, add them to the pan and heat through, 3-4 minutes.
+Turn off the heat, and stir in the lemon juice.
 Add salt and pepper to taste.

 Slice a baguette into thin rounds and lay them on a baking sheet.
-In a 300F oven, bake them for about 10 minutes, or until lightly browned.
+In a 300F oven, bake them for about 10 minutes, or until lightly golden.
 (You don't want to skip this step--untoasted bread does not hold heavy beans very well!)